zakriyamalik/MERN-Book-Store/README.md

 The MERN-Book-Store is a GitHub repository that contains a book store application built using the MERN (MongoDB, Express.js, React.js, and Node.js) stack.
-The project appears to be in the development stage, with the latest commit message indicating that the Home component has been refactored to use separate BooksTable and BooksCard components.
+The project is in the development stage, with the latest commit message show that the Home component has been refactored to use separate BooksTable and BooksCard components.

 ### Main Function Points
 - Develop a book store application using the MERN stack